 After three weeks in Kazakhstan we are more than happy to head to endless mountains.
 Read more about what happened to us in Kazakhstan...

-After having crossed Bulgaria in a week, we took a couple of days off in Burgas and then hopped on a ferry to Batumi, Georgia.
+After having crossed Bulgaria in a week, we took a couple of days off in Burgas and then hopped on the Black Sea Ferry to Batumi, Georgia.
 Getting tickets for the ferry was the easy part: Gratsi called the office of the ferry operator and within a minute we had our reservations.
-To make a reservation you can...
+To make a reservation...
 Continue Reading →

 Two weeks of cycling, and we are slowly beginning to feel the road.
 Over 750km have we traveled, and our initial confusion and nervousness are vanishing while we are entering a new stage of life.
 We are more motivated than ever to jump on our saddles in the morning and see where the road leads...
 Continue Reading →